anne-urai/lab_wiki/Practical.md

 rank: 10
 ---

-### Getting started in the lab
+### Getting started
 - See [this page](https://www.medewerkers.universiteitleiden.nl/po/international-staff?cf=sociale-wetenschappen&cd=psychologie) for lots of resources for international staff at the university.
+- Get added to the Google lab calendar (ask Anne)
 - Get added to the _CoCoSys lab MS teams group_ (ask Anne)
 - Get added to the _Cognitive Psychology_, _Open Science Community Leiden_ and _Psychology Living Room_ MS teams groups.
 The _MS Teams_ group has a good wiki with a lot of department-related information.
 Make sure to check it out!
-- Get added to the Google lab calendar
 - Get organized: my setup is Zotero for papers, Obsidian for notes/planning, Teams for quick communication
 - Read, and then **[contribute to this wiki](https://github.com/anne-urai/lab_wiki/ContributeToWiki.html)**

-### Getting started at the cognitive psychology unit
+#### Getting started at the cognitive psychology unit
-Ask secretary [Eva Potters](https://www.universiteitleiden.nl/en/staffmembers/eva-potters#tab-1) to be added to the _FSW - Cogpsy_ mailing list.
+- ask secretary [Eva Potters](https://www.universiteitleiden.nl/en/staffmembers/eva-potters#tab-1) to be added to the _FSW - Cogpsy_ mailing list.

-To add the associated calendar: in Outlook (doesn't work on the web version, unfortunately), click 'add shared calendar' and search for _FSW - Cogpsy_.
-Avoid the 'FSW - Cognitive psychology lab 2020', it's not in use.
-If you only see events as 'busy' or 'free' (without content), you can request access via [this link](https://helpdesk.universiteitleiden.nl/tas/public/ssp/content/serviceflow?unid=6b7c11114bbb43128ee08b9de64eddc8&openedFromService=true) after logging in with your UCLN account. _Update_: I haven't gotten this to work so far, let me know if you manage.

 #### Project logs and management
 Inspired by the [Voytek lab](https://github.com/voytekresearch), make a core GitHub repository (pick a useful, descriptive name) for your project and add `anne-urai` as a collaborator (feel free to keep it private).
 Then, add a [GitHub project](https://docs.github.com/en/issues/planning-and-tracking-with-projects/creating-projects/creating-a-project) where we can start to list all ideas and plans as issues.
 At each meeting, we'll review the project status and make plans.